By Thomas Mc

 Alex thought it sounded like a good idea.

 Eventually Ambassador Zadoranis had to leave for a major diplomatic meeting with the other members of the Star League.
 He thanked Alex for his time and interesting conversation then he departed.
 Alex was left with a healthy dose of respect for the Ambassador that was the equal of the respect he felt for Zamiis and Zoria.

-The children were looking forward to spending a week with their grandmother as well as being able to play with Uncle and Aunt Beta while Alex and Maggie went to New York.
+The children were looking forward to spending a week with their grandmother as well as being able to play with Uncle Beta and Aunt Beta while Alex and Maggie went to New York.
 Uncle Beta and Aunt Beta were both top of the line beta units (humanoid robots) that looked and acted more or less like Alex and Maggie in order to cover their absence from Earth.
 Most of the long time residents knew all about Alex and Maggie but the Beta units did keep the authorities from noticing their absence.
 The beta units also were very helpful to Alex's mother and Maggie's grandmother.